 - Ugly Sweater Cookie Decorating Kit

 Swish!
-That is a TON of Christmas party themes.
+That is a TON of Christmas party themes — truly the ULTIMATE list of Christmas party themes for adults.
 Now you will be sure to find a fun party idea!
 Which one will you use this Christmas?

 Pin this post for later!
 And while you’re there, follow me on Pinterest for more fun party ideas, recipes, and encouragement to invite more people over for dinner!!

 If you like this post, you’ll LOVE 30 Stress-Free, Easy Christmas Party Ideas!